Serving: for 4 people Total preparation time: 40 minutes

 INSTRUCTIONS

-- In a large skillet, heat the 2 tablespoons of butter over medium heat.
+- In a large skillet, heat the 2 tbsp butter over medium heat.
 Add the sliced mushrooms to the skillet and sauté over high heat until golden brown, about 5 to 6 minutes.
-Add the minced garlic and cook for 1 more minute.
+Add minced garlic and cook for 1 more minute.
 Season with salt and pepper.
 Set aside.

-- In a Dutch oven, melt 1/4 cup of butter over medium heat.
+- In a Dutch oven, melt ¼ cup butter over medium heat.
 Add the onion and cook for a few minutes until translucent.

-- Pour the white wine into the pan and stir until it is completely absorbed by the rice.
+- Pour the white wine into the pan and stir until completely absorbed by the rice.

-- Once the risotto is cooked, remove from heat and add the Appalachian truffle-flavored oil and grated Parmesan cheese.
+- Once the risotto is cooked, remove from heat and add the Appalachian truffle-flavored oil as well as the grated Parmesan.
 Stir well to incorporate.
 Then add the sautéed mushrooms.

-- Taste and adjust the seasoning.
-Don't overdo it, add an extra drizzle of Appalachian truffle oil and a handful of fresh parsley to serve (optional).
+- Taste and adjust seasoning.
+Feel free to add an additional drizzle of Les Truffettes oil and a handful of fresh parsley to serve (optional).

-This creamy risotto with mushrooms and Appalachian truffle-flavored oil is a true delight for lovers of fine cuisine.
+This creamy mushroom and Appalachian truffle-flavored oil risotto is a true delight for lovers of refined cuisine.